Bitcoin surges as Grexit worries mount, posts best run in 18 months

 Bitcoin, a web-based “cryptocurrency” invented six years ago, is not backed by or controlled by any government or central bank and floats freely, fluctuating according to user demand.

-Though bitcoin’s value has previously been highly volatile, it has stabilized over the past six months and is increasingly treated as a legitimate and potentially valuable asset by major financial institutions, and even by governments such as Britain‘s.
+Though bitcoin’s value has previously been highly volatile, it has stabilised over the past six months and is increasingly treated as a legitimate and potentially valuable asset by major financial insitutions, and even by governments such as Britain‘s.

 Joshua Scigala, co-founder of Vaultoro.com, a firm that holds bitcoin for its customers and allows them to exchange it for gold and vice versa, said that Greeks were buying the currency as their trust in the authorities waned.
 It is also unclear what currency would be used if a Grexit does occur -- another potential factor driving Greek demand for bitcoin.